kanejoe/socketh/README.md

 # Socket.IO chat example for Heroku

-Config updated to run on heroku, and transport set to xhr-polling with a 20s timeout
+Running on Heroku

-You can see it in action at: http://socket-io-chat.herokuapp.com/
+You can see it in action at: http://calm-chamber-9247.herokuapp.com/

 ## Deploying